 This June will mark four years since I first came to London and studied abroad through my university.
 I remember packing for the summer and thinking two months was an awfully long time to pack for.
 I of course ended up over packing and practically took everything in my wardrobe including the kitchen sink.
+Maybe I exaggerated a little, but I did pack a lot.
+But I did leave quite a lot of stuff too.
+As I knew I would be studying abroad, I was recommended to look into the idea of self storage, to help keep all my possessions safe and in one place.
+No matter what country you are in, you can find self storage companies that can help you out with this decision.
+Whether you live in Australia, looking into perth self storage will bring up possible solutions.
+The same goes for France, Italy and so on.
+For many people, the idea of packing can be so stressful, especially moving to a different country.
 I remembered wishing there was a guide for what to pack and how to dress before coming over here and I’m sure there’s a lot of other girls out there who are embarking on their first study abroad adventure across the pond who would love to be in the know too!
+Besides physical items, I had friends who were also studying in London who weren’t from the UK and some of them didn’t have English as their first language; their advice to those in a similar situation would be to set time aside to study the language, perhaps using lessons like those provided by AJ Hoge.
 Here is my essential packing list for all the gals out there who are preparing for their London adventures.

 - Ballet Flats – I personally think a few pairs of ballet flats are one of the most important things should invest in before you study abroad.
 I made the mistake of packing my trusty pair of Jack Rogers metallic sandals for the summer, thinking that would be all I need.
 I was sorely mistaken, pun intended!
 My feet became destroyed from walking around and eventually my sandals ended up breaking and I had to buy a pair of flats anyways, which also gave me horrible blisters because they were a cheap pair.
 My best advice is to buy a few different pairs of very comfortable flats a few months in advance and break them in before you fly over to London.
 My favourite ballet flats are from Banana Republic.
 I think they are the most comfortable, wear well and are made with soft leather that won’t tear up your feet whilst traipsing around the city.
 Leave the sandals and heels at home, ladies.